Tree Mallow Seeds (Lavatera arborea)

 | Hardiness | H4 (Hardy through most UK winters) |

-- 🦊 Foxgloves (Digitalis): The Vertical Giants.
-Planting Foxgloves in front of Tree Mallow creates a tiered wall of flowers.
-The Mallow provides a lush green backdrop for the colourful Foxglove spires.
+- 🦊 Foxglove 'Excelsior Mix': The Vertical Backdrop.
+Planting Foxgloves in front of Tree Mallow creates a spectacular tiered wall of flowers.
+The lush green foliage of the Mallow provides the perfect solid contrast for the colourful, speckled Foxglove spires.

 - 🌼 Oxeye Daisy: The Wild Look.
-If you are gardening in a windy or coastal spot, pair Tree Mallow with tough Oxeye Daisies.
-The white daisies brighten up the base of the tall Mallow stems.
+If you are gardening in an exposed coastal spot, pair Tree Mallow with the equally tough Oxeye Daisy.
+The bright white daisies provide a fresh visual break at the base of the tall Mallow stems.

 📅 Sowing & Flowering Calendar